 If you require any additional information please contact the school on 01293 538779.

 The Published Admissions Number (PAN) for the Reception entry will be 60 and for Year 7 it will be 120.
-Each year 60 pupils will be admitted to the Reception year and 120 students to Year 7, subject to the judgements of an independent appeals panel.
-As such, when full the school will have 1,020 pupils on roll.
+When full the school will have 1,020 pupils on roll.
 Students in the school’s Year 6 will automatically enter Year 7.